Antipope Honorius II: Pope

 After the death of Pope Nicholas II (1059–1061) at Florence on 27 July 1061, two different groups initiated plans to choose a new pope.
 According to Cardinal Beno, the cardinals were aware of the ambitions of the Archdeacon Hildebrand, and immediately requested the Emperor Henry IV to name Bishop Cadalo of Parma as the new pope.

-The reformist cardinals met under the direction of Hildebrand (who later became Pope Gregory VII), and sent a representative, the former monk of Cluny, Cardinal Stephen, to seek permission of the emperor to conduct an election.
+The reformist cardinals met under the direction of Hildebrand (who later became Pope Gregory VII), and sent a representative, the former monk of Cluny, Cardinal Stephen, to seek the permission of the emperor to conduct an election.
 After a five-day wait during which he was not received in audience, the Cardinal returned to Italy, without having received the congé d'élire.
 Three months after the death of Pope Nicholas, the reformists, who were still in Florence, then elected Pope Alexander II (1061–1073) on 30 September 1061.
 Alexander II (Anselm the Elder, Bishop of Lucca) had been one of the leaders of the reform party.
 He was able to enter Rome only through the violent support of Richard of Capua and his Norman soldiers.